A fan’s guide – the club from early doors to today

 The crowning glory came in 1922 with a first and so far only victory in the Scottish Cup, an early strike from Jimmy Gourlay decisive against Rangers.
 Gourlay came from a long line of successful footballers from Cumbuslang – the fact he was at Morton at all indicates how prominent the club was then.

 It wasn’t to last.
 Relegation in 1927 preceded two decades of bouncing between top and second flights, before another cup run in 1948.
 In three desperately tight games of 120 minutes each, Morton beat Celtic 1-0 in the semi-final, drew 1-1 with Rangers in the final then lost to the same opponent 1-0 in the replay.
-Huge Hampden crowds – 272,000 for the two finals – watched Morton pull out all the stops against the Glasgow giants.
-Morton goalkeeper Jimmy Cowan had just won the first of 25 caps for Scotland while inside-forward Tommy Orr had just started out on a 250-plus game career for the Ton.

 A rare high league finish in 1968 provided Morton with passage to Europe, bringing Chelsea to Cappielow in the Fairs Cup.
 A 5-0 win at Stamford Bridge had killed the tie but Morton at least kept the Londoners to 4-3 in the second leg.
-In the final, Danish international Preben Arentoft would score for Newcastle soon after his move from Morton.
+In the subsequent final, Danish international Preben Arentoft would score for Newcastle soon after his move from Morton.

 Cappielow never staged European football again but it would soon have its own king, an audacious genius in the rather large shape of Andy Ritchie.
 Rejected by Jock Stein at Celtic, Ritchie had the skill but not the industry.
 An expert with a dead ball or an outrageous chip from 50 yards, Ritchie was hailed as a cult hero at excitement-starved Cappielow.
-Scottish Footballer of the Year in 1978-79, he personified the flawed maverick of the day.
-Failing to land a major transfer, Ritchie retired at 28, though a Morton supporters’ club is named in his honour.

 Life at Cappielow was never the same after him.
 Rescued from financial ruin by confectionery magnate Douglas Rae in 2003, Morton, now named Greenock Morton, achieved promotion to the second flight in 2007.